thachmpham/thachmpham.github.io/md/reproduce/filesystem_corrupt.md

 # Overview
-A filesystem can be corrupted when an inode becomes invalid.
+When an inode becomes invalid, the filesystem is considered as corrupted.
 We will reproduce the below issues:

 - Orphaned file.
 - Invalid file mode.